-Differences in government social policy regulate the types of devices that are prevalent in Canada and other countries.
-While BCLC has previously used only adult population for per capita measurements, benchmarking to other jurisdictions requires that we use total population due to differing adult age definitions, gaming industry regulations, and the information publicly available.
+BCLC measures and compares the number of slot machines in British Columbia per 1,000 population, with other Canadian jurisdictions.
+While BCLC has previously used the adult population for per capita calculations, benchmarking to other jurisdictions requires that we use total population due to differing adult age definitions, gaming industry regulations, and the information publicly available.

-2006/07 Electronic Gaming Devices Per Capita
+Electronic Gaming Devices per Capita Results